 Instructions for Sewing Face Mask

-5) Next take your elastic – I use 5 1/2″ for regular size and about 7″ for larger heads/faces – and tuck it in the open ends and pin in place.
+Next take your elastic – I use 5 1/2″ for regular size and about 7″ for larger heads/faces – and tuck it in the open ends and pin in place.
 (After making so many of these, I now just put one pin in the center and attach the elastic at the sewing machine.)

-6) Use a zigzag stitch down the open ends, backstitching over the elastic to make sure it is held in place.
+Use a zigzag stitch down the open ends, backstitching over the elastic to make sure it is held in place.
 The setting I use on my machine for this part is C2.
 Do both sides and you are done!
 I like to finish it up with the iron to make sure everything lies down nicely. *You can also use a straight stitch, but the zigzag closes it up the best.

 If the elastic feels a little tight on the ears, I found it loosens up if you give it a few good tugs.
 Also, if you want to make one with open ends to insert a filter, just finish the edges after you sew the front ends together, and then just zigzag the elastic in place at the top and bottom.

-Hope you found this tutorial easy to understand!
+Hope you found this face mask tutorial easy to understand!
 If you have any questions, please post them.
 Good luck and stay safe out there!